 If certain classes are no longer offered, students can usually take new HSE classes in their place.
 Advisors can provide more details.

 Students can find out if a course has prerequisites or co-requisites by reviewing the course descriptions, in WebAdvisor or in the online college catalog.

 The following classes have no prerequisites and will generally be offered every semester:

 - HSE 110 (HSE 135 recommend co-requisite but not required)

 - SAB 110 Substance Abuse Overview

-In following classes have No prerequisites and are offered as designated on the program planning guides:
+The following classes have no prerequisites and are offered as designated on the program planning guides:

 - HSE 226 Intellectual Disabilities (specific to the Mental Health concentration)